csdms/bmi/paper/paper.md

 # Summary

 Component modeling,
-where a new model is created by coupling the inputs and outputs of existing process models, is a research technique gaining adoption in Earth-surface process modeling.
+in which a new model is created by coupling the inputs and outputs of existing process models, is a research technique gaining adoption in Earth-surface process research.
 For example,
 `@ratliff:2018`
 show that a river model transporting sediment